neurophysik/jitcdde/docs/index.rst

 	As the derivative is provided symbolically, SymPy’s automatic derivation routines can be employed to calculate the Jacobian required for the DDE for the tangent vector required for calculating the Lyapunov expontents (see `lyapunov`).

 *	**SymPy interface**
+	You can enter your differential equations almost like you would on paper.
-	If you are working with SymPy anyway – e.g., to calculate fixed points –, you do not need to bother much with translating your equations.
+	Also, if you are working with SymPy anyway – e.g., to calculate fixed points –, you do not need to bother much with translating your equations.

 If compilation fails to work for whatever reason, pure Python functions can be employed as a fallback (which is much slower, however).